Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 </style>
 ```

 Also mind the `scroll-snap-type: x mandatory;` property.
-This is the property that allows us to snap to the next element when scrolling.
+This property allows us to snap to the next element when scrolling.
 This is the property that makes the carousel work.

-Ssince Svelte styles are scoped to just this component we have to use the `:global()` selector to select the children of the items-container.
+Since Svelte styles are scoped to just this component, we have to use the `:global()` selector to select the children of the items container.

 ## Carousel in action

 Now let's see how we can use the carousel component.
-For this example I have used [fakerjs](https://fakerjs.dev/guide/).
+For this example, I have used [fakerjs](https://fakerjs.dev/guide/).

 ```svelte
 <Carousel>